tomstafford/choice-engine-text/sphexishness.md

 &#9744; &#9744;

+<a name="footnote1">1</a>: Dennett attributed the coining of 'sphexishness' to Douglas Hoftstader, in his article "Can Creativity be Mechanized?"
+Scientific American, 247, September 1982, 18-34.

-<a name="footnote1">1</a>: A behaviour, incidentally, which may have played a role in Darwin's loss of faith "I cannot persuade myself that a beneficent & omnipotent God would have designedly created the Ichneumonidae with the express intention of their feeding within ... living bodies": [link](http://www.asa3.org/ASA/PSCF/2001/PSCF9-01Miles.html)
+<a name="footnote2">2</a>: A behaviour, incidentally, which may have played a role in Darwin's loss of faith "I cannot persuade myself that a beneficent & omnipotent God would have designedly created the Ichneumonidae with the express intention of their feeding within ... living bodies": [link](http://www.asa3.org/ASA/PSCF/2001/PSCF9-01Miles.html)

-<a name="footnote1">2</a> Watch Richard Dawkins explain the experiments with the digger wasp in the [1991 Royal Institution Christmas Lectures](https://youtu.be/qm-0Z0ceezQ?t=2m30s)
+<a name="footnote3">3</a>: Watch Richard Dawkins explain the experiments with the digger wasp in the [1991 Royal Institution Christmas Lectures](https://youtu.be/qm-0Z0ceezQ?t=2m30s)